 This unpaid internship offers a flexible schedule with a 5-10 hour/week commitment.
 This is chiefly a Monday through Friday internship, with about one weekend day per month.
 Interns are expected to make a three-month commitment, which may be extended.
 While the position is not paid, we are happy to work with any academic requirements the intern may have to help them earn course credit for their efforts.

-Write a compelling cover letter and resume, and submit using the form.
+Write a compelling cover letter and resume, and submit using the form by January 7th, 2019.
 Be sure to mention where you saw the internship advertised.
 Applications will be considered on a rolling basis until the position is filled.
 People of color and women are strongly encouraged to apply.
 The San Francisco Bicycle Coalition is an equal opportunity employer and does not discriminate on the basis of race, ethnicity, age, religion, gender, sexual orientation or political orientation.